In this section, you will learn how to test and validate a parser using two methods. Feel free to choose the one you are more comfortable with.

 normalization or enrichment of the data.

-In order to test a parser package in this first method, we will use a tool shipped with the
+In order to test this parser package in this first method, we will use a tool coming with the Punchplatform environment:

 If you already have it set up, you can skip the next point.